General Requirements for Blood Donation

 - Get a good night’s sleep.

-- Drink plenty of fluids (water and/or juice) before and after your donation.
+- Drink plenty of water before your donation.

 - Make sure you bring verification of your identity – a driver’s license or government-issued ID card – showing your name, photo and date of birth.